 There was a consolidation of routes with various branches and inter-connecting lines being built up to 1906, the last two being the coast line from Ayr to Girvan via Turnberry (with luxurious railway hotel and golf courses of worldwide fame) and the Dumfries to Moniave branch.

-Engines further development under Hugh Smellie and later James Manson, both of whom trained at Kilmarnock a locomotive superintendent, acquired further promotion and experience elsewhere, and returned to Kilmarnock as locomotive superintendent.
+After the Stirlings further locomotive development took place under Hugh Smellie and then James Manson, both of whom were Ayrshire born, trained at Kilmarnock, acquired further promotion and experience elsewhere and then returned to Kilmarnock as Locomotive Superintendents.
 Smellie continued the domeless boiler preference of the Stirlings, but otherwise modernised designs to take account of heavier traffic, his main output being two successful classes of 4-4-0 and a standard goods 0-6-0.
-He also designed the last 2-4-0 type to be built for the G&SWR, of almost equal power to a 4-4-0 but capable of being turned on a smaller turntable, especially at Stranraer.
+He also designed the last 2-4-0 type to be built for the G&SWR, of almost equal power to a 4-4-0 but capable of being turned on a smaller turntable, such as that at Stranraer.
 Manson continued with gradually increasing size of 0-6-0s and 4-4-0s now with domed boilers and more generous cabs for shelter.
-Main line trains regularly required double heading - "coupling the Pullman" they called it - he designed a 4-6-0 in 1903.
+Main line trains regularly required double heading - "coupling the Pullman" they called it and under pressure from the Directors he designed a 4-6-0 in 1903.
 Even these were not sufficient for the heaviest trains, and a later version of which only two were built were superheated with improved performance.

 Both of these classes were much more successful although still not without problems.
 Drummond also turned attention to tank locomotives, a type which had been markedly avoided on the G&SWR, and introduced a class of 0-6-2T's, 18 in number, for Ayrshire coal traffic and general short distance goods - also a class of three dock shunters.
 One of the latter managed to survive long enough at a private colliery, after being sold out of service, to become the only G&SWR locomotive to be preserved, and is now in the Glasgow Museum of Transport.

 Peter Drummond unfortunately died in harness in 1918 and for the last four years before the railway grouping Robert Whitelegg was the locomotive superintendent, then Chief Mechanical Engineer.
 Whitelegg came from the London Tibury and Southend Railway.
 Whitelegg had to get to grips with a backlog of maintenance and aging engines which had been heavily used during the 1914-18 war.
 He embarked on a programme of reboilering using new standard boilers of his own design.
-Thee changes did not appear to have had great benefits to steaming and performance, issues which were also alleged with his modifications to Manson's Stephenson valve gear which had the aim of reducing the number of moving parts.
-Whitelegg's two new designs, the large 4-6-4 Baltic tank passenger engine for the coast expresses and 4-4-0- "Lord Glenarthur" 1922 rebuild of a one-off Manson 4 cylinder 4-4-0 of 1897 were highly commended.
+Regrettably, these changes appeared to impair steaming and performance, issues which were also alleged with his modifications to Manson's Stephenson valve gear with the aim of reducing the number of moving parts.
+That said, Whitelegg's two new designs, the large 4-6-4 Baltic tank passenger engine for the coast expresses and 4-4-0- "Lord Glenarthur" 1922 rebuild of a one-off Manson 4 cylinder 4-4-0 of 1897 were highly commended.

 Under the London, Mildland and Scottish Railway formed in 1923, in which the former Caledonian Railway was the dominant Scottish partner, the lines and the stations saw little change until line closures became to take effect after 1930.
 The greatest change was in the rapid scrapping of locomotives and their replacement with Caledonian or new LMS types, partly because the boilers were not compatible with Caledonian boilers adopted as group standard.